sanjeevik89/py-pdf-ops/README.md

 ## Features
 - **/decryptPdf**: Remove password protection from PDF files by providing the correct password.
 - **/compressPdf**: Compress PDF files to reduce their size.
+ - **/imagesToPdf**: Combine multiple images into a single multi-page PDF.

 ## Folder Structure
 ```